Driving While Suspended 39:3-40

 If you are facing a charge of driving with a suspended license or registration, all is not lost.
 Suspended license or registration charges are some of the most defensible charges.
 There is a great deal that the municipal prosecutor must do to gain a conviction.
 In many cases, an individual is entitled to be reasonably notified that their license is going to be suspended.
 Thus, the state must show due process was afforded to the defendant.
 Our office has the experience to obtain proofs that the proper notice was sent out.
 In many cases, it was not.
 We can even require the prosecutor to show who sent the notice out.
 Often, the MVC is unable to provide this information or it is substantial work for the prosecutor to do so.
 As a result, we are able to earn a dismissal or amendment to less serious charges for clients.

 Many unsuspecting defendants who choose to go to court without counsel on a suspended license case are merely presented with a certified abstract.
 They plead guilty unaware that an abstract alone is insufficient to obtain a conviction.
 Additionally, many people are charged with driving while their license or registration is suspended for merely failing to pay the restoration charge.
 There is appellate court precedent that failure to pay a restoration does not extend the suspension period.

-If you’re facing punishment for driving on a suspended license, call us today at 908-643-7005 for a free consultation.
+If you’re facing punishment for driving on a suspended license, call us today at 908-643-7005 or send us an email for a free consultation.
 Our office frequently handles suspended license cases in Union, Somerset, Middlesex and Hunterdon counties.